 1. Red Light, Green Light

 This classic running game is great for interval training as well as building physical endurance and listening skills.
-Students line up at the starting line, and as soon as the teacher calls out “green light,” everyone starts running as fast as they can toward the finish line.
-When the teacher calls out “red light,” all the runners must freeze in place until the teacher calls out “green light” again.
-If the teacher calls out “yellow light,” the students must slow their pace until it’s time to freeze or run once again.
+Line your students up at the starting line.
+Once the teacher calls out “green light,” everyone starts running as fast as they can toward the finish line.
+When the teacher calls out “red light,” all the runners must freeze in place.
+The students can start running when the teacher calls out “green light” again.
+If the teacher calls out “yellow light,” the students must slow their pace until it’s time to freeze or run fast again.

 2. Band-Aid Tag

-There is one Tagger and two Doctors in this silly twist on tag and the rest of the students are potential Patients who run to avoid being tagged.
+There is one Tagger and two Doctors in this silly twist on tag.
+The rest of the students are potential patients who run to avoid being tagged.
 When runners are tagged, they must hold a “Band-Aid” (a hand) over the spot where they were tagged and continue running.
 If they’re tagged a second time, they have to hold their other hand over that spot as well and keep going.
-If they’re tagged a third time, they’re out of “Band-Aids” and become Patients, which means they have to freeze and wait for the Doctors to come “operate.”
+If they’re tagged a third time, they’re out of “Band-Aids” and become Patients.
+This means they have to freeze in place, until the Doctors come “operate.”
 Both Doctors must tag a frozen player at the same time in order to “operate” and “heal,” or un-freeze, the Patient, so the player can start running again.
 This game gets goofy when the Tagger tags runners on silly or hard-to-reach spots like their heads, knees or backs!

 3. Sharks And Minnows